winniebahati/STRIDE-Replication/README.md

      |
      |--- src/                             Source code
      |
-     |--- documentation/                   Material used to carry out the expriment
+     |--- documentation/                   Material used to carry out the experiment
      |
      |--- data/                            Sample data submitted by students